CaffeineFueled1/svli/README.md

 # Simple Variable List Iterator

-Not even sure if the name makes sense, but I hope it makes sense.
+Choosing names was never my strength.

 Let me know if there is a better tool.
-Didn't came across so I created this.
-It works for me, that is all care of.
+It works for me tho.

 Works with 1 to `n` variables.
 If a line is empty, it will add `null` (as in nothing). `[var1]` should be the longest list.